gecko0307/electronvolt/README.md

 Tech details
 ------------
 Atrium uses OpenGL for rendering, thus (theoretically) supporting all platforms that provide OpenGL API.
 Main target platforms for now are Windows and Linux.
-Currently Atrium is tested and known to work on Ubuntu 8.10, Windows XP, Windows Vista and Windows 7 (32-bit).
+Currently Atrium is tested and known to work on Ubuntu 8.10, Windows XP, Windows Vista, Windows 7 and Windows 8 (32-bit).

 The project is written in D2 using Phobos and requires up-to-date D compiler (DMD or LDC).
 To build Atrium, follow the instructions in the INSTALL file.